Improving the Affordability of Factory-Built Homes

 Visit multiple lenders to shop for your loan options and compare rates.
 A national mortgage lender and your local community bank will have different offerings, and you’ll want to figure out which one makes the most sense for you.

 Getting pre-approved for a loan will make your home buying process much less stressful.
 It takes some time and dedication to ensure that you have a good credit score.
-If you struggle in this area and are looking to purchase a home with poor credit, there are a number of options for you.
+If you struggle in this area and are looking to buy, don’t worry, there are several loans for mobile homes with bad credit.

 Invest in a More Energy Efficient Home